Sealing & Expunging of Criminal Records in South Florida

 When your criminal record is expunged, your record is permanently erased.
 What this means is that the courts, both state and federal, are instructed to behave as if it never happened.
 If the process is completed correctly, not only will the record be sealed from the courts, but also the public record.
 Those searching for your criminal background will not be able to find any of the charges that were made against you.

 There are stipulations regarding charges that may and may not be expunged, and filing for an expungement does not guarantee that it will be granted.
 For this reason, you must hire a team of attorneys who specialize in this area.
-A team that will put together the best case and help preserve your future.
+A team that will put together the best case and helps preserve your future.

-Applying for Expungement in the State of Florida
+Requirements to Qualify for Expungement in Florida

 There is a legal process regarding how a person may apply for an expungement in the state of Florida.
 Many people find themselves wondering, “How long does an expungement take?”
 An expungement attorney will guide you throughout the process, as it can be lengthy.